eastlondoner/cursor-tools/README.md

 ### Use direct model queries

-"Use vibe-tools ask to compare how different models answer this question: 'What are the key differences between REST and GraphQL?'"

-"Ask OpenAI's o3-mini model to explain the concept of dependency injection."

-"Use vibe-tools ask to analyze this complex algorithm with high reasoning effort: 'Explain the time and space complexity of the Boyer-Moore string search algorithm' --provider openai --model o3-mini --reasoning-effort high"

-Note: The ask command requires both --provider and --model parameters to be specified.
-This command is generally less useful than other commands like `repo` or `plan` because it does not include any context from your codebase or repository.
+"Ask Claude Haiku what the capital of France is.
+Use vibe-tools ask --provider anthropic --model claude-3-haiku-20240307"

+"Ask o3-mini to explain this concept, using context from these two specification documents.
+Use vibe-tools ask --provider openai --model o3-mini --with-doc=https://example.com/spec1.pdf --with-doc=https://example.com/spec2.md"

+**Note:** The `--with-doc` flag can be used multiple times to include content from several URLs.

 **Ask Command Options:**